mp-76/smarthome_arduino/README.md

 the files included are:

-1. the pc-app.pde that is a processing sketch with java code embedded to control the house model (lamps) and interact with the Arduino Uno v.
+1. the pc_app.pde that is a processing sketch with java code embedded to control the house model (lamps) and interact with the Arduino Uno v.
 R3 master via USB/Serial (UART)

 2. the Arduino Uno master.ino code, that is an Arduino sketch, that contains all the code to interact with pc-app via USB and with controllers over I2C bus & protocol